25 Jul Claire M Fagin Fellowship

 Detailed guidelines for preparing the application are part of the Fellow Application Checklist.

-March: NHCGNE Selection Committee reviews all completed applications submitted by the stated deadline then selects a panel of candidates.
-All applicants are advised of decisions as soon as possible.
+March: NHCGNE panel reviews applications received by the stated deadline from which the successful applicant will be chosen.
+All applicants are advised of decisions as soon as possible, typically by the first week in May